K0F/SC_patternuum/README.md

   synthDef => pattern ! length

 * synthDef = name of synthDef loaded into SuperCollider server
-* pattern consists of text or combination of letters
+* pattern consists of any text or combination of letters, note that space means no sound
 * length is length of sample in seconds * 10

 ###Shortcuts